varigence/docs/bimlflex/metadata-editors/settings.md

 Settings that are "Yes or No" selections will be presented with a checkbox UI to indicate their setting.

-Settings that contain required values will be outlined in red as indicated below.
+Settings that contain required values will be outlined in red.

 ## Command Bar Buttons